Failure to Diagnose Lawyer in Jacksonville, FL

 When you and your family need answers, our attorneys will work aggressively to get them for you.
 We will collect all necessary evidence, consult with witnesses, review hospital and medical records, and confer with medical experts who can testify to the potential negligence in your case or claim.

 At Coker Law, we have experience in the investigation of complex medical malpractice claims and maximizing settlements and verdicts for clients.
-To speak with a Coker Law attorney or for more information, call (904) 356-6071 or click here to schedule a free consultation.
+To speak with a Coker Law attorney or for more information, call (904) 299-0808 or contact us online to schedule a free consultation.